chinapedia/wikipedia.abstract.en/Page/Jet_engine.md

 Jet propulsion only gained practical applications with the invention of the gunpowder-powered rocket by the Chinese in the 13th century as a type of firework, and gradually progressed to propel formidable weaponry.
 Jet propulsion technology then stalled for hundreds of years.

 The earliest attempts at airbreathing jet engines were hybrid designs in which an external power source first compressed air, which was then mixed with fuel and burned for jet thrust.
-The Caproni Campini N.1, and the Japanese Tsu-11 engine intended to power Ohka kamikaze planes towards the end of World War II were unsuccessful.
-Albert_Fono's_ramjet-cannonball_in_1915-hu.svg's ramjet-cannonball from 1915]]
+The Caproni Campini N.1, and the Japanese Tsu-11 engine intended to power Ohka kamikaze planes towards the end of World War II were unsuccessful. 's ramjet-cannonball from 1915]]

 Even before the start of World War II, engineers were beginning to realize that engines driving propellers were approaching limits due to issues related to propeller efficiency,[2] which declined as blade tips approached the speed of sound.
 If aircraft performance were to increase beyond such a barrier, a different propulsion mechanism was necessary.
 This was the motivation behind the development of the gas turbine engine, the commonest form of jet engine.